hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    You did not set the `-o SetEnv "SECRET=XXX..."`.
 This means a brand new server was created when you logged in the second time.

 1. **How long will the server run?**
-   Forever if you stay logged in (active session) or log in at least once every 6 days.
+   Forever if you stay logged in (active session/connected).
 Auto-shutdown may occur if there is no shell running (in tmux or screen) and nobody has logged in for 1.5 days.
 A server may shut down during major software upgrades or due to abuse.
 No data in /sec is ever deleted or lost (even if shut down) and your data in /sec becomes available again on your next log in (but you may have to start your background processes again).
 These limits do not apply to [cool users](../token/).

 1. **My processes disappear after I log out**
    See above.

 1. **Why are my changes lost?**<a id="lost"></a>
-   Data in your home directory and in /sec, /onion and /everyone are never lost.
-They are permanent (unless you delete the data).
+   Data in your home directory and in /sec, /onion and /everyone are permanent.
+This data is clearedo only if the server is not logged in for 30+ days.
+Naughty servers that are 'empty' or '100% full' may get cleared earlier.
 Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
 You can use `apt install` and `pipx install` etc but the package can only be used until you log out.
 Alternatively you can install any package to `/sec/usr`.
+These timeouts are infinite for servers with [TOKENS](../token/).

 1. **How do I get more resources?**<a id="quota"></a>
    The FREE service is [restricted](../free/) and the outbound traffic is throttled.
 Ask us for a secret [token](../token/) to get more resources.
 [Tokens](../token/) are FREE for anyone working on a cool project.
 You can see your current restrictions by typing `cat /config/self/limits`.